Published on November 1st, 2013 | by Mehedi Khan5

 depth to the release.

-Since press release are usually very short, the writer will have to use his discretion to determine what details to include.
+Since press release is usually very short, the writer will have to use his discretion to determine what details to include.